-Jacob’s law refers to the Jacob Wetterling Act that’s named after Jacob Wetterling, an 11 year old boy from St. Joseph, Minnesota who was abducted and has been missing since October, 1989.
+Jacob’s law refers to the Jacob Wetterling Act that’s named after Jacob Wetterling, an 11 year old boy from St. Joseph, Minnesota who went missing in October, 1989.

 Jacob was abducted near a convenience store after being confronted by a masked man.
 Police later found out that there were halfway houses in the St. Joseph area that housed sexual offenders after they were released from prison.